jamesbriggs/pico-build/README.md

 1. pick a repo and configure your environment to do git pull or equivalent
 2. cd to the directory which is the parent of your dev/, stage/ and prod/ folders
 3. copy the Makefile to this directory and update it
+4. Run it for each environment:
 ```
 make dev
 make stage
 make prod
 ```

+## Advantages

+pico-build has several advantages:

+- easiest way to get started learning about three-environment builds
+- no queuing of your build requests
+- can be committed to version control
+- secure
+- no additional resources required
+- can be distributed to end-users
+- requires no licensing or support.
+- less is more!

 ## License